rba100/clear-chat/README.md

 ## Philosphy

 A place to express yourself.
-Participation requires acceptance of that all communications witnessed are private in perpetuity.
+Participation requires acceptance that all communications witnessed are private in perpetuity.